-1. Formal beginnings (1950 onwards)
+A. Formal Beginnings (1950 onwards)

-The development system and development law emerge parallel to the process of formal decolonization and the beginning of the Cold War.67 It is a time when the US eclipses European colonial powers as dominant global force, empires fall apart, newly independent countries enter the world stage, and the Cold War creates an intense struggle between East and West for allies.68 'Development' is a new concept that attracts in its promise and vagueness all political sides and is slowly translated into an institutional and legal system.
-Quickly replacing colonialism as the central concept of global order, it is understood mostly through the lens of the modernization theory and considered a rather technical, economic process.
+The development system and development law emerged parallel to the process of formal decolonisation and the beginning of the Cold War.67 It is a time when the USA eclipses European colonial powers as a dominant global force, empires fall apart, newly independent countries enter the world stage, and the Cold War creates an intense struggle between East and West for allies.68 'Development' is a new concept that attracts all political sides in its promise and vagueness and is slowly translated into an institutional and legal system.
+Quickly replacing colonialism as the central concept of global order, it is understood raction mostly through the lens of modernisation theory and considered a rather technical, economic process.

-The emerging institutional structure of the development system (and its law) is the result of an intense struggle between Cold War powers.69 The United Nations becomes a central platform of the South-North debate, but the West led by the US manages to draw central responsibility for 'development' to a mix of public institutions that it dominates, in particular the World Bank, the EU and domestic agencies.
-Outside the UN, which creates a number of new programs to organize 'development', these new, Western-driven institutions are characterized by hybridity and institutional inequality.70 They are driven by an economic as much as a political agenda.
+The emerging institutional structure of the development system (and its law) is the result of an intense struggle between Cold War powers.69 The United Nations becomes a central platform of the South-North debate, but the West led by the USA manages to draw central responsibility for 'development' to a mix of public institutions that it dominates, in particular the World Bank, the EU, and domestic agencies.
+Outside the UN, which creates a number of new programmes to organise 'development', these new, Western-driven institutions are characterised by hybridity and institutional inequality.70 They are driven by an economic as much as a political agenda.
 In their organs they eschew the principle of sovereign equality but accord voice by financial power.
 Private actors do not play a significant role at the time.

-The emerging law of development is the law of and connected to the activities of these institutions and in its core a law of project-finance.
-It is based mostly on formal treaties, in particular the founding treaties of the new funding organizations and the project agreements concluded between donor and recipient country.
-Founding treaties mostly prescribe that financed projects have to be narrow in scope and distinct.71 The Articles of Agreement of the World Bank even prescribe that it should not influenced by politics.
+The emerging law of development is the law of, and connected to the activities of, these institutions and at its core is a law of project finance.
+It is based mostly on formal treaties, in particular the founding treaties of the new funding organisations and the project agreements concluded between donor and recipient country.
+Founding treaties mostly prescribe that financed projects have to be narrow in scope and distinct.71 The Articles of Agreement of the World Bank even prescribe that it should not be influenced by politics.
 In a procedural perspective, the role of the states is particularly protected (e.g. the application principle for proposals).